Oslandia/workshop-qwc2/workshop.md

 is used to run a Virtual Machine (VM) pre-installed with all the software necessary for the workshop.

-The workshop's VM is based [OSGeoLive](https://live.osgeo.org) version 12.0, itself based on [Lubuntu](https://lubuntu.net/).
+The workshop VM is based on [OSGeoLive](https://live.osgeo.org) version 12.0, itself based on [Lubuntu](https://lubuntu.net/).
 OSGeoLive contains a collection of more than 50 pre-installed OSGeo-related applications and librairies.
-OSGeoLive also includes sample data which will be used for this workshop.
+OSGeoLive also includes sample data which we'll use for the workshop.

 ![](img/osgeolive.png)